shawnlxh/shawnlxh.github.io/_pages/about.md

 This is Xiaohan Li.
 I am a first year Ph.D student at the University of Illinois at Chicago, under the supervision of Prof. Philip S. Yu.
 My Research interest is data mining and machine learning.
 Now I work on deep learning applications in e-business.
-My girlfriend is Zheng Liu.
-She is pretty and smart.
-I love her very much.

 ---